umd-lhcb/root-curated/README.md

 - We should regularly tag working versions of this repository
 - Once a new analysis is started, we should update the base `nixpkgs`.
-- Ideally we should build docker images for old analysis so that we can always go back even if the whole Nix project shuts down.
+- Ideally we should build docker images for old analyses so that we can always go back even if the whole Nix project shuts down.